lucasbarbosaz/HylibServer/README.md

 ### How to configure

 - `config/default.json` has all hotel settings
+- `src/config/auth.json` to generate the JWT type tokens
-- `/.env` put data from your database and other settings
+- `/.env` put data from your database and other settings:

 ```
 PORT=3333 //port on which the server will listen `localhost:PORT`